Everybody talks about China. How much do I know about China? What are the first associations I have with the country?

-The most creative period in the history of Visual Merchandising seems to be the early 20th century till the 1960’s in America, in Europe up until the 1940’s.
+The most creative period in the history of Visual Merchandising seems to be the early 20th century until the 1960’s in America, in Europe until the 1940’s.
 WWII created so much chaos there was no room for creative ideas.

 The time when the skill of window design was at its lowest creative point happened between 1970’s-1990’s which is odd considering it was a very creative period in music, fashion and cinematography.

 Technology had an impact from the early stages, at first, it was plate glass window then electricity, then air conditioning.
 Today internet stimulates the shopping experience and it is the greatest competition for the traditional form of retail.
 Early 2000 is the start of e.commerce.
 The competition forced many retailers to be very creative – again!